ghoshbishakh/osassignment2/readme.md

 #### `int mount(disk *diskptr)`

 This method first attempts to read the super block and then verify the `magic_number`.
 If this is successful, a valid SFS is detected.
-In that case load the bitmaps as well as the mounted file descriptor into the memory (this file descriptor is used in the next function calls).
 Return 0 if successful, -1 otherwise.
 The except `format`, and `mount`, other functions should return error when operating on unmounted filesystem.
 ( you need to maintain the state i.e the mounted disk pointer )

 #### `int create_file()`

 Creates a new inode and returns the inode pointer - that is the index of the inode (starting from 0).
 Initialize the size to 0 and valid to 1.
-Accordingly update the inode bitmap (not only in memory but also on the disk).
+Accordingly update the inode bitmap.
 Return -1 if error or if no inodes are left.

 #### `int remove_file(int inumber)`

 Removes an inode along with all corresponding data blocks and indirect pointer blocks.
-Just set valid to 0 in the iode, and update the bitmaps (both inode and data block bitmaps).(No need to override data blocks or indirect pointer blocks).
+Just set valid to 0 in the inode, and update the bitmaps (both inode and data block bitmaps).(No need to ovewrite data blocks or indirect pointer blocks).

 #### `int stat(int inumber)`